Skip to content

 Base License

-The basic license for an XG Firewall Appliance is included free of charge.
-You can find out which features are included in a separate article about the Base License.
-But here are the most important features that you can enjoy for free:
+The base license for an XG Firewall Appliance is included free of charge.
+You can find out which functions are included in a separate article about the Base License.
+Here are the most important functions that you can enjoy free of charge:

 • Wireless Protection